NAD+ synthase

 The 3 substrates of this enzyme are ATP, deamido-NAD+, and NH3, whereas its 3 products are AMP, diphosphate, and NAD+.

-This enzyme belongs to the family of ligases, specifically those forming carbon-nitrogen bonds as acid-D-ammonia (or amine) ligases (amide synthases).
+This enzyme belongs to the family of ligases, specifically those forming carbon-nitrogen bonds as acid-D-ammonia (or amine) ligases (amide synthetase).
 The systematic name of this enzyme class is deamido-NAD+:ammonia ligase (AMP-forming).
-Other names in common use include NAD+ synthetase, NAD+ synthase, nicotinamide adenine dinucleotide synthetase, and diphosphopyridine nucleotide synthetase.
+Other names in common use include NAD+ synthetase, NAD+ synthetase, nicotinamide adenine dinucleotide synthetase, and diphosphopyridine nucleotide synthetase.
 This enzyme participates in nicotinate and nicotinamide metabolism and nitrogen metabolism.